localnative/localnative/README.md

 localnative-neon: nodejs to rust bridge, used by localnative-electron

-localnative-nodejs: node.js executable called by rust code
+localnative-nodejs: node.js executable called by rust code, used to be ssb related, containing deprecated code

-localnative-rs: rust code, to build `localnative-web-ext-host` binary
+localnative-rs: rust code, to build `localnative-web-ext-host` web extension host binary, and `localnative_core`, the core native module

 localnative-sql: sql snippet